Skip to main content

 1 mentions Positive Neutral Negative

-• “While the final boss was a good challenge, the cries of pain throughout made me feel like an absolute monster torturing one of my favorite enemies in the series to death.”
+• “While the final boss was good non-combat, the cries of pain throughout made me feel like an absolute monster who was torturing one of my favourite enemies in the series to death.”

 • monetization